Applelo/vite-plugin-browser-sync/README.md

 }
 ```

-This plugin also supports the `snippet` mode of BrowserSync by injecting the script automatically on dev mode.
+If you need the `snippet` mode of BrowserSync, the plugin supports it by injecting the script automatically.

 ```js
 // vite.config.js / vite.config.ts